-- (1) If a person has, before the date mentioned in Article 40(4), required his or her case to be dealt with by an inquiry under this Article, the Minister shall cause an inquiry to be held by one or more persons appointed by the Minister. - (2) An inquiry under this Article shall be conducted in accordance with provisions made under Article 43(1), and those provisions shall require the persons holding the inquiry to hold it with the assistance of one or more assessors. - (3) The persons holding an inquiry under this Article - (a) may confirm the decision of the Minister and cancel or suspend the certificate accordingly; - (b) may, if the decision was to cancel the certificate, suspend it instead; - (c) may, if the decision was to suspend the certificate, cancel it or suspend it for a different period; - (d) may, instead of confirming the decision of the Minister - (i) censure the holder of the certificate, or and if the certificate is cancelled or suspended the person who is the subject of the inquiry shall deliver it immediately to the person holding the inquiry or to the Minister.
+(1) If a person has, before the date mentioned in Article 40(4), required his or her case to be dealt with by an inquiry under this Article, the Minister shall cause an inquiry to be held by one or more persons appointed by the Minister.

+- (2) An inquiry under this Article shall be conducted in accordance with provisions made under Article 43(1), and those provisions shall require the persons holding the inquiry to hold it with the assistance of one or more assessors. - (3) The persons holding an inquiry under this Article - (a) may confirm the decision of the Minister and cancel or suspend the certificate accordingly; - (b) may, if the decision was to cancel the certificate, suspend it instead; - (c) may, if the decision was to suspend the certificate, cancel it or suspend it for a different period; - (d) may, instead of confirming the decision of the Minister - (i) censure the holder of the certificate, or - (ii) take no further action; - (e) may make such order with regard to costs of the inquiry as they think just; and - (f) shall make a report on the case to the Minister, and if the certificate is cancelled or suspended the person who is the subject of the inquiry shall deliver it immediately to the person holding the inquiry or to the Minister.